MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/upgrade-emails-surveys.md

 <a name="step-7-email"></a>

-### <a name="welcome-users-email-from-the-executive-sponsor-for-step-7"></a>Bem-vindo aos usuários por email do patrocinador executivo, para a etapa 7
+### <a name="welcome-users-email-from-the-executive-sponsor-for-step-7"></a>Emails de boas-vindas dos usuários do patrocinador executivo, para a etapa 7

 Linha do assunto: